 You can ease your aches and pains with this simple method to make your own heating pads and ice packs.
 A ziploc bag filled with rice comes to the rescue when you need heat, and a ziploc bag popped in the freezer filled with a water and alcohol mixture saves the day when you need an ice pack.

 I received a rice filled flannel heating pad as a gift several years ago.
 It works great!
 But to make one of those you need a sewing machine and basic sewing skills.
 I wondered if I could come up with a way to duplicate that by using a piece of flannel and fabric glue to create a sleeve to hold a filled ziploc bag.
-Here’s what I came up with and it works perfect!
+Here’s what I came up with and it works perfectly!

 First, let’s look at the fillers.